-- Bellah, Robert N. Religion in Human Evolution: From the Paleolithic to the Axial Age.
-Harvard University Press, 2011. - Glacken, Clarence.
+- Glacken, Clarence.
 Traces on the Rhodian Shore: Nature and Culture in Western Thought.
 University of California Press, 1967. - Norenzayan, Ara.
 Big Gods: How Religion Transformed Cooperation and Conflict.
 Princeton University Press, 2013. - Rappaport, Roy A. Ritual and Religion in the Making of Humanity.
 Cambridge University Press, 1999. - Shepard, Paul.
 Coming Home to the Pleistocene.
 Island Press, 1998. - Taylor, Bron.
 Dark Green Religion: Nature Spirituality and the Planetary Future.
 University of California Press, 2010.
-(Assigned chapters available for free on reserve at UF Library and from the instructor.) - Wilson, David Sloan.
+(Assigned chapters available for free on reserve at UF Library and from the instructor.) - Keltner, Dacher.
+Awe: The new science of everyday wonder and how it can transform your life (Penguin Press, 2023). - Wilson, David Sloan.
 Darwin's Cathedral: Evolution, Religion, and the Nature of Society.
-University of Chicago Press, 2003. - Worster, Donald.
+University of Chicago Press, 2003.
+(Assigned chapters available for free on reserve at UF Library and from the instructor.) - Worster, Donald.
 Nature's Economy: A History of Ecological Ideas.
 (Cambridge University Press, 1993) (second edition).